Ivan Grohar: Life

-Grohar was born in the Upper Carniolan village of Spodnja Sorica, then part of the Austro-Hungarian Empire.
+Grohar was born in the Upper Carniolan village of Spodnja Sorica, then part of Austria-Hungary.
 From an early age, he showed an interest in art but he could not develop his talent because he was an orphan and lived in poverty.
 In 1888, the local vicar Anton Jamnik sent him to an exhibition in the nearby town of Škofja Loka, enabling him to spend the summer working in the town of Kranj under the supervision of the church painter Matija Bradaška.
 He also travelled to Zagreb, where he worked in the atelier of Spiridion Milanesi, until he was conscripted into the Austro-Hungarian Army.
 He disliked the military life, so he deserted and fled to Venice, in Italy.
 Left with nothing, he appealed to the Austro-Hungarian consulate.
 In 1889 a court sentenced him to a short stay in prison and extended his military service by one year.

 In 1892, he applied to the Carniolan Provincial Diet for financial assistance to study at the Graz school of painting, which he received.
-Two years later, he applied for assistance to study at the Academy of Fine Arts in Vienna.
+Two years later, he applied for assistance to study at the Academy of Fine Arts Vienna.
 This assistance was also approved, but despite his excellent exam result, he was not accepted to the Academy because he had not finished his studies in Graz.
 He continued his schooling in Graz and finished it at the end of 1894.
 In August 1896, he opened his own atelier in Škofja Loka.
-He also worked in Munich, where he attended Anton Ažbe’s school of art.
+He also worked in Munich, where he attended Anton Ažbe's school of art.
 Back home, he befriended the impressionist painter Rihard Jakopič.
-In autumn of 1900, he took part in the first Slovene Artists’ Exhibition, organised by the Slovene Artistic Association (Slovensko umetniško društvo, SUD).
+In autumn of 1900, he took part in the first Slovene Artists' Exhibition, organised by the Slovene Artistic Association (Slovensko umetniško društvo, SUD).
 He was elected to the position of treasurer of the SUD, but illegally borrowed money from the association, for which he was sentenced to three months’ imprisonment.
 On his release, he left for Vienna.